luphoria/reddit-migration/README.md

 ![Image example](./comments.png)

+## TODO
+Error handling.
+Raises 500 when you try to mass delete posts.

 ## To use
-- Install `praw` (it's in requirements.txt).
+- Install `praw` and `python-dotenv` (it's in requirements.txt).
-- Enter comments.py in your preferred text editor, and (set your client (app) ID and secret, user agent, username, and password.](https://rymur.github.io/setup)
-- Additionally, edit `new_comment_text` to be whatever message you'd like.
-For example, my leaving message was: `[I'm leaving reddit due to changes in API costs. fuck /u/spez.](https://www.theverge.com/2023/6/10/23756476/reddit-protest-api-changes-apollo-third-party-apps) // [https://kbin.pub](https://kbin.pub)`
+- Copy `.env.example` to `.env` and edit it as instructed.
+- Run `python comments.py` to edit your comments
-- Run `python comments.py`.
+- Run `python textposts.py` to edit your text posts and delete the rest.
 - Wait.
 It generally takes a few seconds per each comment.

 ## Why